All Episodes

 You're right, Pam.

-That forty percent uh cash discount is automatic.
+That 40% cash discount is automatic.

-If you're I don't know what operation you're having, but if you're having a hernia operation, there's no market value on a hernia operation in the United States anymore.
+I don't know what operation you're having, but if you're having a hernia operation, there's no market value on a hernia operation in the United States anymore.

-And that is what's driving the costs of health care up as much as anything else.
+And that is what's driving the costs of healthcare up as much as anything else.

-We'll talk about that and a lot more straight ahead on the Rush Limbaugh Show.
+We'll talk about that and a lot more straight ahead on the Rush Limbaugh show.

 Yes, great to be with you.

-Uh New Year's Eve I'll be here.
+New Year's Eve, I'll be here.

-Uh I've just had I've just had a uh uh uh a tweet from uh Jay Knight, who we've talked about that ice big uh eco uh apocalyptic global warming cruise that's got stuck in the ice in the Antarctic, and Jay Knight says, Can we rename the ship HMS Inconvenient Truth?
+I've just had a tweet from Jay Knight, who we were talking about that ice, big eco-apocalyptic global warming cruise that's got stuck in the ice in the Antarctic.

 I name this ship HMS Inconvenient Truth.